 Masters of Audio: Interview with Paul McGowan of PS Audio

 For the past 45 years, Paul McGowan of PS Audio has established himself as a revered leader in the audio industry.
-Few in the industry have pursued high quality sound with such vigor.
+Few in the industry have pursued high-quality sound with such vigor.
 Even fewer have continued to push the technological envelope year after year, item after item, marking every PS Audio product with originality.
 Most of all, his openness and accessibility have been distinguished markers for many audiophiles who count Paul as a mentor & teacher.

 The Music Room has cultivated a special relationship with Paul and PS Audio over the years.
 Not only are we proud to be an authorized dealer for the full line of PS Audio's innovative new products, but we are also honored to be a strategic partner behind their popular Trade-In program.
 For more information about this program, click HERE.